 Board of Directors and Officers of Ms. JD

-Katie Larkin-Wong is an associate at Latham & Watkins LLP in San Francisco, CA and the second President of Ms. JD.
+Katie Larkin-Wong is an associate at Latham & Watkins LLP in San Francisco, CA where her practice focuses on antitrust and white collar litigation.
+She is the second President of Ms. JD.
 She graduated cum laude from Northwestern Law School.
 Katie is a long time Ms. JD reader, served as a 2010-2011 Writer-in-Residence, and was a 2010 Ms. JD Fellow.
 While at Northwestern, she served as the Managing Editor of the Northwestern Journal of Technology and Intellectual Property and on the board of the Women’s Leadership Coalition.
 She was also active in Northwestern’s Program on Negotiations and Mediation where she became a certified mediator, mediating and settling cases in the Chicago courts.
 Katie holds a dual major in psychology and government with an emphasis in women’s studies from Claremont McKenna College and, prior to law school, worked for Verizon’s Corporate Counsel on antitrust and intellectual property matters.

-Janet Wallace is an associate at Duggan Smith & Heath LLP in San Luis Obispo, California.
+Janet Wallace is an associate at Duggan Smith & Heath LLP in San Luis Obispo, California and faculty member at Cuesta Community College.
 She received her J.D. from the University of California, Davis, where she served as President of Law Students for the Arts and Research Assistant to Professor Lisa R. Pruitt.
-During law school, Janet interned with the Office of General Counsel for the University of California and California's Legislative Counsel.
-She graduated with highest honors from the University of California, Santa Barbara, with a Bachelor of Arts degree in the History of Art and Architecture.
+Janet graduated with highest honors from the University of California, Santa Barbara, with a Bachelor of Arts degree in the History of Art and Architecture.
 Prior to attending law school, Janet was a high school photography teacher, robotics adviser, White House gift wrapper, and art gallery docent.
-In addition to serving as Vice President and co-chair of content for Ms. JD, Janet serves on the Board of Directors of the San Luis Obispo County Arts Council.
+In addition to serving as Vice President and co-chair of content for Ms. JD, Janet serves on the Board of Directors of the Women Lawyers Association of San Luis Obispo and as President of the San Luis Obispo County Arts Council.

 Chief Financial Officer